DuQer/CurrencyMonitor/README.md

 Key features of the application:
 - User account creation

+The application allows users to create their own accounts, providing access to the app's features and functionalities.
 - Currency ticker symbols list

+Access to a detailed list of currency ticker symbols, facilitating the monitoring of different currencies and their market symbols.
 - Ticker symbols download

+The application features the ability to download currency ticker symbols, useful for data analysis in external tools.
 - Historical currency exchange rates

+Users can check historical data on currency exchange rates, allowing for analysis of changes over time and making more informed investment decisions.
 - Currency exchange rate prediction

+The app enables users to predict exchange rates for selected currencies over a specified period, aiding informed investment decisions based on market forecasts.
 ## Screenshots
 1. **Main view**